-Anyway, today, for some reason I decided to search for books for dogs.
-And, as it turns out, although there is a limited market for literature that is meant to be consumed (that’s read, not eaten) by canines, there are some options.
+Anyway, I also decided to search for books for dogs.
+And, as it turns out, although there is a limited market for literature that is meant to be consumed (that’s read, not eaten) by canines.
+Here are some options:

-This bedtime story compilation by Leigh Anne Jasheway includes, among other tales, (no pun intended) “Snow White and the Seven Chihuahuas.”
+This bedtime story compilation by Leigh Anne Jasheway includes, among other tales (no pun intended), “Snow White and the Seven Chihuahuas.”

 And, while I couldn’t really find any more titles of books written directly for dogs, I guess the takeaway is that, if your dog enjoys the activity, you can probably spend some time on a regular basis reading just about anything to them as a bonding experience.